Overview

 Where to stay in Dubrovnik

-Staying in the Old Town of Dubrovnik brings you right to the heart of it all, but it comes with a higher price.
-Also, rooms in the Old Town are typically smaller, pricier, and inaccessible by car.
+Staying in Dubrovnik’s Old Town brings you right to the heart of it all, but it comes at a higher price.
+However, if you’re coming for only a night or two, staying in the Old Town is a must.

-However, we highly recommend staying in the Old Town if you’re coming for only a night or two.
-For more information, read our Where to Stay in Dubrovnik guide to find the best area and hotel within your budget.
+For more information, read our Where to Stay in Dubrovnik guide to find the best area and hotel for your needs.

-Our favorites in the Old Town are the Kingslanding Old Town Hostel (budget) and the Apartment Matić for a mid-range stay.
+- Our favorites in Old Town are the Kingslanding Old Town Hostel (budget) and the Apartment Matić for a mid-range stay.

 Our apartment experience